-Performance outcomes Acceptable outcomes Reconfiguring a lot involving a heritage place or character area (b) result in a local heritage public view; and (c) obscure or destroy any subdivision, the landsca ape setting or the scale and named a AO3 Development is undertaken in accordance with the Australian ICOMOS Charter for Places of Cultural Heritage Significance (Burra Charter).
+Performance outcomes Acceptable outcomes Reconfiguring a lot involving a heritage place or character area PO3 Development does not: (a) reduce public access to the local heritage place; (b) result in a local heritage place being obscured from public view; and (c) obscure or destroy any pattern of an historic subdivision, the landscape setting or the scale and consistency of the urban fabric relating to the local heritage place or character area.
+AO3 Development is undertaken in accordance with the Australian ICOMOS Charter for Places of Cultural Heritage Significance (Burra Charter).
 Editor's Note-Council may require a heritage impact statement prepared by a suitably qualified heritage consultant, in accordance with PSP1 Preparing a well made application demonstrating how the development mitigates and minimises detrimental impacts on cultural heritage significance and supports ongoing conservation management of the local heritage place.